DriverCity/SPARK/src/smart_meter/doc/dev/build_test_and_deploy.md

 Argument | Description
 --- | ---
 clean-all | Delete all previously built and deployed files.
 -c | Specify a single component to be built / tested.
 Convenient option when you have made changes to one component only.
+The component name should become immediately after this option.
 --continue | After building the component specified with -c option, continue building all the following components.
 --continue-after | Skip the component specified with -c option and build all components following it. clean | Clean component.